Post Pay Audit

 Vendors that have ownership types of Individual, Sole Proprietor, Partnership, or provide certain services, must have a PIF on file before payment can be made.
 If you receive an error message stating that the vendor does not have a PIF on file, follow the instructions on the error message.
 You may obtain a blank PIF from the following web page:https://utexas.box.com/v/payee-information-form*.
 Completed forms must be submitted to the Purchasing Office.

 * Note: Best viewed with Adobe Acrobat Reader 6.0 or later.
-Earlier versions may result in incomplete rendering of information.
+Earlier versions may result in the incomplete rendering of information.
 A free update of Adobe Acrobat Reader may be obtained from Adobe.